Tuition Appeal Policy

 This document establishes the President’s primary designee and process for students to appeal their tuition liability.

 - 3.0 Units and Persons Affected

 After a course or college withdrawal has been processed and the effective date established, a student may submit a written appeal for removal or adjustment of tuition charges based upon a change of effective withdrawal date.
 Appeals are warranted under extraordinary and unusual circumstances that are beyond the control of a student, and that prevent a student from dropping or withdrawing from a course via standard procedures within the appropriate deadline for a refund.
 The student must thoroughly document the circumstances from independent third-party sources.
-Appeals may also be warranted when a student provides official notification of his/her intent to withdraw to an appropriate campus representative by the relevant deadline and submits documentation from a credible source.
-Appeals may also be warranted when a student demonstrates that s/he is matriculated at another college during the same term or s/he is enrolled as a new non-matriculated student at SUNY Plattsburgh.
+Appeals may also be warranted when a student provides official notification of their intent to withdraw to an appropriate campus representative by the relevant deadline and submits documentation from a credible source.
+Appeals may also be warranted when a student demonstrates that they are matriculated at another college during the same term or they are enrolled as a new non-matriculated student at SUNY Plattsburgh.

 The Director of Student Financial Services serves as the President’s primary designee and makes determinations regarding removal or adjustment of tuition charges based upon a change of effective withdrawal date.
 The decision by the President’s Designee is considered final and no further appeal is possible.

 The Director of Student Financial Services and Bursar also serves as President’s designees for the execution of agreements for repayment of delinquent accounts and discretionary deferrals.